 \subsection{Ablations}

 While some components of Cliqueformer, such as transformer blocks \citep{vaswani2017attention} and variational-information bottlenecks \citep{kingma2013auto, alemi2016deep}, are well-known deep learning tools, the decomposing mechanism of our model is novel.
-In Figures (\ref{fig:ablation-tfbind-1}) \& \ref{fig:ablation-super-1}), we verify the utility of the decomposing mechanism with an ablation study, in which we sweep over the number of cliques $N_{\text{clique}}$ of Cliqueformer in the discrete TFBind-8 and continuous Superconductor tasks.
+In Figure (\ref{fig:abl}), we verify the utility of the decomposing mechanism with an ablation study, in which we sweep over the number of cliques $N_{\text{clique}}$ of Cliqueformer in the discrete TFBind-8 and continuous Superconductor tasks.
 In each of the tasks, we fix the size $d_{z}$ of the latent variable $\rvz$ so that it approximately matches the dimensionality of the data, and sweep over the number of cliques into which it can be decomposed under the formula $d_{z}=d_{\text{knot}} + N_{\text{clique}} (d_{\text{clique}} - d_{\text{knot}})$.
 We cover the case $N_{\text{clique}}=1$ to compare Cliqueformer to an FGM-oblivious VAE with transformer backbone.

-Results in Figures (\ref{fig:ablation-tfbind-1}) \& (\ref{fig:ablation-super-1}) demonstrate the essential role of FGM decomposition in achieving superior performance across both tasks.
+Results in Figure (\ref{fig:abl}) demonstrate the essential role of FGM decomposition in achieving superior performance across both tasks.
 The results reveal a clear trade-off in parameter selection: with fixed $d_{z}$, too few cliques (particularly $N_{\text{clique}}=1$) prevent effective function decomposition, while too many cliques oversimplify the target function.
 We further investigated the impact of varying the number of cliques while maintaining fixed clique sizes ($d_{\text{clique}}=3$ for TFBind-8 and $d_{\text{clique}}=21$ for Superconductor).
-Figures (\ref{fig:ablation-tfbind-2}) \& (\ref{fig:ablation-super-2}) confirm that the optimal $N_{\text{clique}}$ values remain unchanged, likely because deviating from these values results in latent spaces that are either too constrained or too expansive relative to the data dimensionality.
+Figure (\ref{fig:abl}) also confirms that the optimal $N_{\text{clique}}$ values remain unchanged, likely because deviating from these values results in latent spaces that are either too constrained or too expansive relative to the data dimensionality.